-During Kirby's tenure Virginia has advanced to four NCAA tournaments, winning three regional championships and advancing to the 2014 and 2015 College World Series.
+During Kirby's tenure Virginia has advanced to five NCAA tournaments, winning three regional championships and advancing to the 2014 and 2015 College World Series.
 After reaching the CWS Finals for the first time in program history in 2014, the Cavaliers returned in 2015 and defeated Vanderbilt in the best-of-three series to win the program's first NCAA national championship.

 Kirby's primary duties include assisting with the day-to-day development of position players as well as camps and other administrative duties.
 He serves as the Cavaliers' first-base coach during games.

 A graduate of William and Mary, Kirby spent two seasons as a coach at Georgetown before coming to Charlottesville.

 After serving as the Georgetown volunteer assistant coach in 2010, Kirby was elevated to an assistant coach in 2011 and served as the team's first base coach.
 While at Georgetown, he managed the travel, equipment and camp budgets and planned and executed practice schedules for all hitters and catchers.
 Kirby also helped develop student-athlete weight lifting, nutrition and running programs and assisted with the management of Georgetown baseball summer and fall camps.